| Code | CSB-EP001627HU |

 1. Biochemical Characterization and Enzyme Kinetics Studies

-This recombinant ALPI protein allows researchers to examine the basic biochemical properties of human intestinal-type alkaline phosphatase.
+This recombinant ALPI protein allows researchers to examine basic biochemical properties of human intestinal-type alkaline phosphatase.
 Scientists can investigate substrate specificity, optimal pH and temperature conditions, and kinetic parameters.
-The N-terminal 6xHis tag makes protein purification simpler and helps with immobilization for detailed enzymatic assays.
-Researchers may compare how this recombinant enzyme behaves compared to other alkaline phosphatase types to better understand differences between tissues.
-The full-length mature protein (20-503aa) likely provides a realistic model for studying the complete catalytic domain and any regulatory regions.
+The N-terminal 6xHis tag facilitates purification and potential immobilization for enzymatic assays.
+Researchers may compare this recombinant enzyme's behavior with other alkaline phosphatase types to elucidate tissue-specific differences.
+The full-length mature protein (20-503aa) provides a model for studying the catalytic domain and any regulatory regions, provided that the protein is properly folded and active; if activity is not demonstrated, these studies should acknowledge potential folding limitations due to bacterial expression.

 2. Antibody Development and Validation